Ballasted Roof Systems

 Ballasted commercial roof system assessment and replacement for Charlotte buildings - evaluating existing ballasted EPDM and TPO for structural adequacy, wind uplift compliance, and replacement path options in Mecklenburg County.

-Ballasted Roof Systems Charlotte NC decisions should account for roof traffic, drainage, substrate condition, chemical exposure, warranty goals, and ownership horizon.
+Ballasted Roof Systems decisions should account for roof traffic, drainage, substrate condition, chemical exposure, warranty goals, and ownership horizon.

 For portfolio owners, the goal is consistent documentation across properties, not a one-off opinion that cannot be compared later.